maehr/one-template-to-rule-them-all/README.md

 The structure of this repository follows the [Advanced Structure for Data Analysis](https://the-turing-way.netlify.app/project-design/project-repo/project-repo-advanced.html) of _The Turing Way_ and is organized as follows:

-- `analysis/`: scripts and notebooks used to analyze the data
-- `assets/`: images, logos, etc. used in the README and other documentation
-- `build/`: scripts and notebooks used to build the data
-- `data/`: data files
+- `abstract/`: Contains the abstract for the DHTech Symposium, including the extended abstract and any supplementary materials.
-- `docs/`: documentation for the data and the repository
+- `documentation/`: Contains the Quarto documentation files for the Open Research Data Template, including the main presentation slides and demo notebooks.
-- `project-management/`: project management documents (e.g., meeting notes, project plans, etc.)
-- `src/`: source code for the data (e.g., scripts used to collect or process the data)
-- `test/`: tests for the data and source code
-- `report.md`: a report describing the analysis of the data

-## Data Description

-- TODO Describe the data in this repository, including what it represents, how it was collected or obtained, any preprocessing or cleaning that was done, and any limitations or potential biases.
-- TODO Data models, including field names, descriptions, and controlled values, should be clearly documented in a static document that is maintained with the data and is part of the products.
-- TODO All rights and intellectual property issues should be clearly documented.
-Where possible, data and products should be released under open licenses (Creative Commons, GNU, BSD, MPL).
+- `paper/`: Contains the paper files for the DHTech Symposium, including the LaTeX source and any supplementary materials.
+- `presentation/`: Contains the presentation files for the DHTech Symposium, including the Quarto slides and any supplementary materials.

 ## Use

-These data are openly available to everyone and can be used for any research or educational purpose.
-If you use this data in your research, please cite as specified in `CITATION.cff`.
+These resources are openly available to everyone and can be used for any research or educational purpose.
+If you use this resources in your research, please cite as specified in `CITATION.cff`.
 The following citation formats are also available through _Zenodo_:

 - [BibTeX](https://zenodo.org/record/ZENODO_RECORD/export/hx)
 - [CSL](https://zenodo.org/record/ZENODO_RECORD/export/csl)